software-assignments-fall2021/project-proposal-sneaky-seven/README.md

 Thus, it may be easily adaptable to dynamic circumstances.

 As a preliminary, the frontend will consist of two pages, input for users' bank information, and displaying transactions/customizing categories respectively.
-While this is basic functionality, a more complex vision would entail the addition of other navigation tabs which will guide the user to other functionalities such as investment, savings, etc.
+While this is basic functionality, a more complex vision could entail the addition of other navigation tabs which will guide the user to other functionalities such as investment, savings, etc.

-The backend may be as simple as querying the remote API, or perhaps more complex with a background scheduler as mentioned previously.
-The presence of a background scheduler would most certainly boost performance, as it would periodically ping remote servers to update the database, eliminating the need for another API query and subsequent delay.
-However, it is absolute not necessary and can be saved as a bonus.
+The backend may be as simple as querying the remote API, or more complex with a background scheduler as mentioned previously.
+While the presence of a background scheduler would most certainly boost performance, it is not essential to the application and can be saved as a bonus.

 Ultimately, the scope of this project is suitable for a scrum team with 4-6 programmers as both the front end and the back end could take equally the same time and same amount of effort, depending on progress.
 The  front-end and back-end are sophisticated enough to warrant a high degree of self-learning and learning curve, but not so demanding such that it is not within the realm of possibility for a semester-long proejct.